Operation-Hope/paper-trail/README.md

 Before running tests, you need:

 1. A PostgreSQL database server running (same as for development)
-2. A separate test database that will be automatically created
+2. Your `.env` file configured with database credentials (the test database will be created automatically)
-3. Your `.env` file configured with database credentials
+3. Your database user must have permissions to create databases (required for automatic test database creation)

 The test suite will automatically:
-- Create a test database named `paper_trail_test`
+- Create a test database named `paper_trail_test` if it doesn't exist
 - Restore the database schema from `bin/pg-dump.tar.bz2` (schema only, no data)
 - Seed test data before each test
 - Clean up data between tests to ensure isolation